 Where to go for what

-The more prestigious antique shops, as well as several smart restaurant, are to be found in Via Margutta, Via del Corso, and contemporary designers and stylists in Via del Banbuino.
+The more prestigious antique shops, as well as several smart restaurants, can be found on Via Margutta, Via del Corso and Via del Banbuino.

 You can buy online tickets for attractions, museums, and tours at this

 Rome tickets website.
 Reserve your place and skip the waiting line.